postfiatorg/postfiatorg.github.io/content/posts/the-blackprint.md

 Second - launching a site powered by AI that helps users see more clearly what goes into these ideas.
 As you’ll note in this site’s disclaimer, I am also studying the reflexive impact between advertising and financial assets.

 Third - facilitating the development and launch of an AI based cryptocurrency.
+A lot of the content on this site, including my trade ideas will be focused on this thematic - as I think it's the only long term thematic worth investing in in any asset market.

 All with the constraint of health.
 I am going to do what it takes to stay alive as long as I can and I think I've finally articulated what that means.